Article Overview: Historic Sites In Tennessee

 4. Fort Donelson National Battlefield

-Fort Donelson National Battlefield is a U.S. National Battlefield located in Tennessee, that commemorates the Battle of Fort Donelson which occurred in February 1862 during the American Civil War.
+Fort Donelson National Battlefield is located in Dover, Tennessee.
+It commemorates the Battle of Fort Donelson, a significant engagement during the American Civil War.

 CHECK OUT: 10 BEST Civil War Sites In America